Words of Wisdom

 There are three basic approaches to using case studies in the teaching of writing:

 Students analyze case studies that instructors provide; or

 Students write documents which arise from situations described in case studies provided by instructors.

 In disciplines where case study research is common, having students write a case study helps them understand disciplinary mores and methods.
 A three- to four- page case study can demonstrate:

-Students can be asked to provide a written response to events described in a case.
-Many business communications texts use case studies to describe a situation which requires the student to write a letter, memo, or report.
+Students can be asked to provide a written or oral response to events described in a case.
+Many business communications texts use case studies to describe a situation which requires the student to write a letter or memo, or to present an oral report.
 The case study serves to provide a rhetorical situation—that is, an audience, a persona for the writer, and a situation which calls for writing—which influences the type and style of document produced.
-Some cases, for example, describe a personnel problem, casting the student as a manager and requiring him or her to write a memo for a personnel file.
+Some cases, for example, describe a personnel problem, casting students as managers and requiring them to write a memo for a personnel file.